mstychanski/mstychanski/README.md

 ![beginner web/mobile developer](https://github.com/mstychanski/mstychanski/blob/main/header.png?raw=true)

 ## Mateusz Stychański
 I am Mateusz Stychański, beginner web/mobile developer.
 I realy like to learn new stuff and technologies.
 I also like to develop mobile apps.
-I currently learning more Java to be better backend developer :D.
+I currently learning more Java to be better backend developer.

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Spring and Kotlin